Accessibility

 Large-print gallery notes are available on request free of charge.

-Additional Information about Artworks on View
+Additional Information About Artworks on View

-This installation is a mirror-lined room with flashing LED lights.
-Visitors physically enter a dark, enclosed space through a door that closes during the one-minute experience.
-Visitors may exit before their time ends.
+On the first floor, Yayoi Kusama's Infinity Mirrored Room — The Souls of Millions of Light Years Away (2013) is a mirror-lined room with flashing LED lights.
+Visitors enter through a door that closes during the one-minute experience and may exit at any time.